vviguie/hugo-website/content/papers_heatwave/working_papers.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: 'github.vviguie.publications_with_template'
-# widget: pages
+widget: pages

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 20
+weight: 30

-title: 'Articles'
+title: 'Working papers'
 subtitle: ''

 content: